 Hand Hygiene in the Perioperative Setting

-Hand hygiene, including hand washing and surgical hand scrubs, are the most effective way to prevent and control infections and represent the least expensive means of achieving both.
+Hand hygiene, including hand washing and surgical hand scrubs, is the most effective way to prevent and control infections and represent the least expensive means of achieving both.
 Prevention of health care-associated infections is a priority of all health care personnel.
 Health care-associated infections can result in untoward outcomes such as escalating cost of care, increased morbidity and mortality, longer length of stay, as well as the pain and suffering a patient may experience.

 The term hand hygiene is used to describe all measures related to hand condition and decontamination.
 Decontamination of hands can be done by one or more methods: